B2alaji001/PisHibernateProject/README.md

 4.Appoinment Management
 5.Bill Management

-It contains of one types of login :
+It contain  one mode of login :
 1. Admin login.